 Field Description Label A user-friendly name for the data source displayed in the Salesforce user interface.
 Name A unique identifier used to refer to this external data source definition through the API.
 The Name field can contain only underscores and alphanumeric characters.
 It must be unique, begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores. Туре Choose Files Connect: Microsoft SharePoint Online or Files Connect: Microsoft OneDrive for Business.
 Site URL The URL of your SharePoint site, site collection, or web app.
-Important: The URL must begin with https.
-It should look like this: https://salesforce.sharepoint .com/HRSite (Don't copy the URL seen in the browser when accessing SharePoint.
-It should not look like this: https://salesforce.sharepoint.com/HRSite/SitePages/Home.aspx) Exclude Other Site Collections Accesses only the site collection specified by the URL, ignoring any other site collections.
-This should always be enabled if any users are currently allowed to access the root site collection.
+Important: The URL must begin with https and end with the site name.
+(Don't copy the URL seen in the browser when accessing SharePoint.)
+Exclude Other Site Collections Accesses only the collection specified by the URL, ignoring any related collections.
 Identity Type The identity type used to authenticate to the external data source.
 Select Per User to require separate credentials for each user who accesses the data source.
+(Administrators must enable the data source for specific permission sets and profiles.
+Users then enter their credentials when first accessing the data source.)
+Select Named Principal to use the same set of credentials for every user who accesses the data source from Salesforce.